Entrepreneurship Program

 To help address this need, the Flinn Foundation launched the Bioscience Entrepreneurship Program to foster entrepreneurship and help bioscience founders develop their early-stage companies into successful and sustainable businesses in Arizona.

-Since 2014, the Flinn Foundation has selected 60 Arizona bioscience companies in 10 cohorts to participate in the program through a competitive process; its nonprofit partners have provided $1.78 million in funding support.
+Since 2014, the Flinn Foundation has selected 66 Arizona bioscience companies to participate in the program through a competitive process.
+The 11 program cohorts have received nearly $2 million in funding support through the foundation’s nonprofit partners.

 Questions